chrisleekr/binance-trading-bot/README.md

 - [x] Added more candle periods - 1m, 3m and 5m
 - [x] Allow to disable local tunnel
 - [x] Fix the bug with handling open orders
+- [x] Fix the bug with limit step in the frontend
+- [x] Updated the frontend to display buy open orders with the buy signal
 - [ ] Allow browser notification in the frontend
 - [ ] Secure frontend with the password